 While investing in precious stones may be considered an action solely related to the millionaire or billionaire classes, recently it has garnered the attention of many small investors and private buyers.
-The latter classes have begun to see this category as a stable asset class they can trust to maintain its value or even appreciate in the long run.
+The latter classes have begun to see colored diamonds as a stable asset class; one they can trust to maintain its value, or even appreciate in the long run.
 This can further be supported by the fact that colored diamonds, while affected by the global financial recession, took a much lighter hit when compared to other assets, and even began to recover their value within a year.

 This has led investors to prefer rarer stones (such as Blues and Pinks) as they offer high value, steady appreciation and low volatility.
 Such qualities safeguard the diamonds against inflation, and help them keep their value steady even when the stock market is crashing.
 It is therefore safe to assume that the popularity of colored diamonds as alternative investments has risen to a degree where they can be considered assets on par with (or even surpassing) precious metals such as gold and platinum.